5 money lessons we can take from Christmas movies

 Naturally, any list of iconic Christmas films needs to include Home Alone.

-In 1990 we were introduced to Kevin McCallister (Macaulay Culkin) who is accidentally left behind amidst the rush of going on a family holiday.
+In 1990, we were introduced to Kevin McCallister (Macaulay Culkin), who was accidentally left behind amidst the rush of going on a family holiday.

 Unsurprisingly, chaos ensues with young Kevin forced to defend his home from the Wet Bandits – a pair of clumsy robbers determined to break into the McCallister house.